About the Commonwealth Parliamentary Association

 Chairperson of the CPA Executive Committee

-Role and Powers of the Chairperson
+Role of the Chairperson

 The role of the Chairperson is to be a spokesperson for the Association at relevant forums; provide leadership and direction to the CPA Executive Committee; and provide ongoing support and guidance to the CPA Secretary-General.